Ahmed Adeeb

-Ahmed Adeeb Abdul Ghafoor (އަޙްމަދު އަދީބު ޢަބްދުލްޣަފޫރު; born 11 April 1982) is a Maldivian politician who briefly served as Vice President of Maldives in 2015.
+Ahmed Adeeb Abdul Ghafoor (އަޙްމަދު އަދީބު ޢަބްދުލްޣަފޫރު; born 11 April 1982) is a Maldivian politician who served as the 10th vice president of the Maldives in 2015.
 Prior to his appointment on 22 July 2015, he served as the Minister of Tourism, Arts and Culture.

 Early life and education

 Ahmed Adeeb was born and raised in Malé.
 His father served in the military and his mother worked as an executive at the Maldives Customs Service.
 He attended the Majeediyya School for his primary education before receiving his degree from Staffordshire University in 2007.
 He received his Master of Business Administration degree from Edith Cowan University in 2008.

 Career

 Adeeb began his career in 2001 at Maldives Customs Services.
 After graduating in 2008, he started work as the chief operating officer at Millennium Capital Holdings Pvt Ltd, before he got elected as the Treasurer of Maldives National Chamber of Commerce and Industries (MNCCI) the same year.

 He was later elected as president of the Maldives National Chamber of Commerce and Industries (MNCCI) in 2011.
 On 12 February 2012 Ahmed Adeeb was sworn in as the Minister of Tourism and continued to serve until 22 July 2015 when he was appointed as the fifth Vice President of Maldives.

 On 24 October 2015, it was announced that Adeeb had been arrested by Maldives police in connection with a 28 September 2015 bomb attack which targeted President Abdulla Yameen.
 On 5 November, Adeeb was removed from office as vice president by a no confidence vote from the People's Majlis.